MomenMahmoud7/viwell/README.md

 ## E2E Testing

->**Note**: Make sure you have completed reading ```.detoxrc.js``` file first and make sure that ios simulator already exists in you environment or you can replace it with another device
+>**Note**: Make sure you have completed reading ```.detoxrc.js``` file first and make sure that the ios simulator already exists in your environment or you can replace it with another device

 ```bash
 module.exports = {